Choosing between Freshsales and Salesforce for your sales CRM comes down to six questions:

 Unlimited: $350/user/month.
 Full AI suite, conversation intelligence, Premier Success Plan.

 The same 50-person team on Enterprise pays $8,750/month.
-And that's before add-ons: Agentforce consumption is billed separately at $500 per 100,000 Flex Credits, Premier Success Plan costs 30% of net license fees (bundled with Unlimited, extra on lower tiers), and Data Cloud credits are a separate purchase.
+And that is before add-ons: Agentforce consumption is billed separately at $500 per 100,000 Flex Credits, Premier Success Plan costs 30% of net license fees (bundled with Unlimited, extra on lower tiers), and Data Cloud credits are a separate purchase.

 Freshsales has its own hidden costs.
 CPQ add-on licenses beyond the one free license are sold separately.
 Call recording costs $0.003/min and voicemail transcription $0.004/min.
 And the features most growing teams need (AI scoring, sequences, multiple pipelines) require jumping from $9 to $39 per user, a 4x increase.

-ZoomInfo uses custom-quoted, seat-and-credit-based pricing with no published price list.
-The value calculation differs from a CRM: ZoomInfo isn't replacing your CRM but making it productive.
+ZoomInfo uses free to start with consumption credits based on usage, with no published fixed price list.
+The value calculation differs from a CRM: ZoomInfo is not replacing your CRM but making it productive.
 The question is whether verified data and intelligence pay back in pipeline generated.

 ZoomInfo Lite provides a permanent free tier with 10 monthly export credits and access to the B2B database, so teams can evaluate before committing.